carlguo2/FinalProject/final-project-carlguo2/PROPOSAL.md

 new game engine library, but I believe the experience I have with Unity will prove useful.
 I have also programmed a very similar game using javascript before in high school and may use that as reference for creating my base game.

+### Update
+I took out the power up feature and used the osc addon to make a remote controller to play the game from there.